brenoafb/clike/README.md

 ## Usage

-This project is build with Stack.
+This project is built with Stack.

 Compile the file with the `-c` flag, and run the generated bytecode with the `-e` flag.